DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 01

-FAIR methodology inputs processed through 10,000-run Monte Carlo simulation — for both ICT scenarios (CyberRisk AIQ) and Basel Event Type scenarios (OpRisk AIQ).
+FAIR-based inputs processed through 10,000-run Monte Carlo simulation — for ICT scenarios (CyberRisk AIQ), Basel Event Type scenarios (OpRisk AIQ), and third-party provider exposure portfolios (TPPRisk AIQ).
 Multiplicative control reduction model ensures realistic compounding.
 Outputs include Expected Loss, P50/P90/P95 confidence intervals, Loss Exceedance Curve, and capital impact percentage.

-FAIR Monte Carlo Capital Impact OR Capital Charge Loss Exceedance Curve
+FAIR Monte Carlo Capital Impact Quantitative RCSA Loss Exceedance Curve

 02